-David Hirsch: So what grade would he have been in?
-Um, at age 13, would you guess or remember?
+David Hirsch: So what grade would he have been in at age 13, would you guess, or remember?

-Dick Hoyt: Yeah, he was, he sat at his computer.
-He was in the high school out in Westfield, Massachusetts.
+Dick Hoyt: Yeah, when he started his computer, he was in the high school out in Westfield, Massachusetts.

 David Hirsch: Okay.
-So, um.
-The, the journey, the team journey, which has already begun, but I mean, formerly begins from what I remember, uh, around 1977 when Rick was 15.
-And he’s the one, he said he wanted to participate in a five mile, uh, benefit race for a young, paralyzed lacrosse player.
+So the Team Hoyt journey, has already begun.
+But formally it begins, from what I remember, around 1977 when Rick was 15.
+And he said he wanted to participate in a five mile benefit race for a young paralyzed lacrosse player.

-Um, and you were not a runner.
-Uh, and you guys finished nearly last from what I remember of that very first race.
-But, uh, the, the most powerful thing.
-For me was what he communicated to you after the rise?
+And you were not a runner, and you guys finished nearly last, from what I remember of that very first race.
+But the most powerful thing for me was what he communicated to you after the race.
 What was that?

-That’s, I mean, it just brings tears to my eyes to think about that.
-So, uh.
-That was the turning point, wasn’t it?
+David Hirsch: I mean, it just brings tears to my eyes to think about that.
+So that was the turning point, wasn’t it?

 Well, they just walked away.
-And at the time there were no, the only wheelchairs they had with the two wheelchairs the pros had.
+And at the time the only wheelchairs they had were the two wheel chairs the pros had.
 And they didn’t have any baby joggers at the time.
-And just think if we had Pat in a chair like that.
+And just think if we had patented a chair like that.

 David Hirsch: Yeah.
-It’s like a Forrest Gump type of situation.
+Coulda, woulda, shoulda.
+Sounds like a Forrest Gump type of situation.

 Dick Hoyt: Yeah.
-So what we did, that’s what we call them, running chia, and we took that shit Joe over to what we call call office to facial race, which was over in Springfield, Massachusetts.
+So what we did, that’s what we call them, running chairs, and we took that chair over to what we call our first official race, which was over in Springfield, Massachusetts.
 And we get over there.
-They was 600 runners in it, and Rick and I finished that 300 out of the 600 right in the middle.
+There was 600 runners in it, and Rick and I finished 300th out of the 600, right in the middle.

 David Hirsch: Well, it’s a team effort.

-David Hirsch: Um, but, uh, I imagine that that criticism might’ve stung, you know, when you first heard that, when you first sort of questioning, you
+David Hirsch: But, I imagine that that criticism might’ve stung when you first heard that, and you sort of questioned….

-Dick Hoyt: just don’t, we just.
-He didn’t pay attention to anybody.
+Dick Hoyt: But we just don’t…we didn’t pay attention to anybody.
 We went out and did everything the way we wanted to do it.

 Dick Hoyt: Yeah.

-David Hirsch: What a great lesson.
-I’m at an early age, not only for Rick yourself, but, uh, you know, for other people.
+David Hirsch: What a great lesson at an early age, not only for Rick, for yourself, but for other people.